hugof38/pysnaptest/README.md

 ## Updating Snapshots

-If the output changes intentionally, you can review and update snapshots using `cargo insta review`.
+If the output changes intentionally, you can review and update snapshots using `cargo-insta review`.
 The tool used for this, `cargo-insta`, is distributed via Rust's package manager `cargo`.

 ### Installing `cargo-insta`